Dannero/vut_ipk_project_1/README.md

 ```
 Output:
 ```
-OK: 3
+OK:3
-ERR: Could not parse the message
+ERR:Could not parse the message
-OK: 0
+OK:0
-ERR: Could not parse the message
+ERR:Could not parse the message
-ERR: Could not parse the message
+ERR:Could not parse the message
-ERR: Could not parse the message
+ERR:Could not parse the message
-ERR: Could not parse the message
+ERR:Could not parse the message
-ERR: Could not parse the message
+ERR:Could not parse the message
-ERR: Could not parse the message
+ERR:Could not parse the message
-OK: -3
+OK:-3
 ```

 3. String exceeding character limit of 255 \